 Our research has shown that if a specific aspect of a weight-loss supplement or program is very burdensome (bad side effects, high cost, fad diet ingredients) the probability of long-term success is low.
 So, if LipoFire does in fact cause adverse reactions in a lot of people, this could be a major concern.

 The Bottom Line – Does LipoFire Work?

 So then, what’s the final word ladies and gentlemen?
 It’s always exciting to see a new weight-loss product emerge.
 However, we certainly don’t feel comfortable recommending LipoFire as being safe and effective.
 First of all, this supplement is not backed by any clinical studies.
 Secondly, you cannot purchase LipoFire through the official website.
 There is not even a price posted.
 Lastly, this formula contains some potentially dangerous stimulants that can cause side effects.

 If you really need to lose more weight and slim down faster, we encourage you to select a diet supplement that is backed by real science, does not cause harsh side effects and is supported by positive customer feedback.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 This diet supplement contains a proprietary blend of four key ingredients, which have been proven in documented scientific studies to help boost metabolism and encourage fat loss.
 Also, we can’t locate any complaints about harmful side effects and dieter reviews posted online show people are seeing real results.

 We find it a good sign that the makers of Leptigen are so very confident in their formula that they’re offering a Special Trial Offer.